Rookout/docs/docs/rooks-config.md

 title: Rook Configuration
 ---

-Rooks can be configured using configuration files and environment variables.
+Rooks can be configured using configuration files and environment variables.<br/>
 Configuration values are loaded with the following precedence:
 1. Environment Variables
 1. Application Specific Configuration File